 You can also see the Mayan Tree of Life, represented by the ceiba tree, in the background.
 The ceiba tree was synonymous with the universe itself.
 According to Mayan cosmology, it links our world with the underworld below and the heavens above.

-It’s hard to believe that authorities would allow it to happen in the first place, let alone let the graffiti remain there for months.
-Even more recently in September 2022, a similar group set the ‘Mérida’ letters in the Plaza Grande on fire!
+Then in September 2022, a similar group set the ‘Mérida’ letters in the Plaza Grande on fire!
 Let’s hope the city can get this issue under control soon.

 Gran Museo del Mundo Maya